Peony: Cultivars

+The American Peony Society is the International Cultivar Registration Authority for the genus, and accepts over 7,000 registered cultivars.

 Uses

 The herb known as Paeonia, in particular the root of P. lactiflora (Bai Shao, Radix Paeoniae Lactiflorae), has been used frequently in traditional medicines of Korea, China and Japan.
 In Japan, Paeonia lactiflora used to be called ebisugusuri ("foreign medicine").
 Pronunciation of 牡丹 (peony) in Japan is "botan."
 In kampo, the Japanese adaptation of Chinese medicine, its root was used as a treatment for convulsions.
 It is also cultivated as a garden plant.
 In Japan Paeonia suffruticosa is called the "King of Flowers" and Paeonia lactiflora is called the "Prime Minister of Flowers."

 In China, the fallen petals of Paeonia lactiflora are parboiled and sweetened as a tea-time delicacy.
 Peony water, an infusion of peony petals, was used for drinking in the Middle Ages.
 The petals may be added to salads or to punches and lemonades.

-Peonies are also extensively grown as ornamental plants for their very large, often scented flowers.

 Culture

-Located in Cuigou Village, Chaoyang Town, Mengjin District, Luoyang, Henan, China.
-The first generation of Kao, wild peony, Ranunculaceae, and medicinal genus, was founded in 1800 meters in Baiyun Mountain, Song County, Henan.
-Transplanted by Cui Yueqi, the owner of the house, in May 1958, after 27 years of labor and land, the plant chapter of "Henan Geography Knowledge Expo" was filmed by China Education Television in April 2017.
-The height of the tree is 1.7 meters, the diameter of the canopy is more than two meters, and the number of flowers will reach 350 in the future.
 The peony is among the longest-used flowers in Eastern culture.
 Along with the plum blossom, it is a traditional floral symbol of China, where the Paeonia suffruticosa is called 牡丹 (mǔdān).
 It is also known as 富貴花 (fùguìhuā) "flower of riches and honour" or 花王 (huawang) "king of the flowers", and is used symbolically in Chinese art.